Rainymood/rainymood.github.io/_posts/2021-05-06-today-i-learned.md

 ---

-Today I learned how to copy your public key to your clipboard
+Today I learned how to copy your public key to your clipboard.

 ```bash
 pbcopy < ~/.ssh/id_rsa.pub